 The course includes all of the basic properties and theorems of the real number system that are required to solve linear, quadratic and selected rational equations.
 Linear systems, basic graphing, integer exponents and selected literal equations are included.
 A TI-83+ or TI-84+ graphing calculator is required and fully integrated into the course.
 Class: 3 hours per week.
-Prerequisites: eligibility for ENG 101, and "B-" or better in MAT 075 or placement by mathematics assessment test.
+Prerequisites: "C" or better in MAT 075 or placement by mathematics assessment test, and eligibility for ENG 066.
 (Fa,Sp,Su) no credit